 In a follow-up survey in spring 2016, we asked parents to report their children's school track for secondary school in fall 2016.
 Secondary school starts at grade five, i.e., three years after the WM training when the children are 10-11 years old.
 Essentially, there are three different secondary school tracks available: (i) an academic track (Gymnasium), (ii) a mixed track (Integrierte Gesamtschule), and (iii) a non-academic track (Realschule Plus).
 In this particular federal state in Germany, 86% of the children in the academic track earn a degree that qualifies them for general university enrollment (Abitur), whereas only 25% percent of children in mixed-track schools achieve this (Rhineland-Palatinate 2018).
 Within the non-academic track, students cannot earn a degree that qualifies them for general university enrollment.
+For children in the non-academic track, students cannot earn a degree that qualifies them for general university enrollment.
+For children in the non-academic track, students cannot earn a degree that qualifies them for general university enrollment.
+For children in the non-academic track, students cannot earn a degree that qualifies them for general university enrollment.
 For children in the non-academic track, the probability of switching track is small (< 5% per year) (Bellenberg 2012).
 Moreover, since the early school track choice at this age has a decisive influence on the whole educational career path, it also exerts a substantial influence on later wages (Dustmann 2004).
 Thus, the choice of the secondary school track constitutes a major educational decision that strongly affects a child's future outcomes and life-time earnings.